NiteshD1/TopBreakingNews/README.md

 - Watch demo video on youtube by clicking [**here**](https://youtu.be/t96wkApy5yo)

 ##### Note*
-This appllication is not published on Play Store because Google Play Policy does not allow news app without any authorization.
+This appllication is not published on Play Store because Google Play Policy does not allow News app without any authorization.